Learning to Cope with Cancer – A Therapist’s Response to One Woman’s Personal Essay

 Questions occupy the mind: What was the cause of the cancer?
 Will I be able to tolerate the treatments?
 Will the treatments work?
 Will I survive?
 If I do survive, will the cancer recur?
 Can I do anything differently to prevent a recurrence?
 How will my family cope with my cancer?
 Will I see my children grow up?
 It’s a lot to take on.

-Sometimes women tell me in counselling sessions that the “out of control” feeling makes them wonder if they are going crazy.
+Sometimes women tell me in counseling sessions that the “out of control” feeling makes them wonder if they are going crazy.
 The answer is no — you’re not going crazy.
 You are coping — learning to deal with a difficult new reality in your life — the reality that you have been diagnosed with breast cancer.

 This changes your life — so it requires some mental health work